 The Keil Demo Tools include a compiler, assembler, and linker.
-See "5.2.
-Keil Demonstration Toolset" for more details about the demo tools.
+The limits of the demo version are 1) the resulting object code is limited to 2 kB and 2) the floating point library is not included.
 ToolStick Terminal communicates with the target microcontroller's UART through the ToolStick Base Adapter.
-It can also read/write two of the GPIO pins available on the ToolStick Base Adapter.
+It can also read/write the two GPIO pins available on the ToolStick Base Adapter.